 Similar to Amlodipine, Ramipril is used in the treatment of high blood pressure.
 Ramipril belongs to a group of drugs called ACE-inhibitors.
 ACE-inhibitors are recommended as first-line treatment of high blood pressure in individuals below the age of 55.

-Like Omeprazole, Lansoprazole is a PPI used in the treatment of GORD and dyspepsia.
+Like Omeprazole, Lansoprazole is a Proton Pump Inhibitor (PPI) used in the treatment of GORD and dyspepsia.
 Both Omeprazole and Lansoprazole are used as first-line treatment in GORD, mostly due to the cost-effectiveness of both drugs (as compared to other PPIs) and lack of superiority of one over the other.

 Simvastatin is used to lower cholesterol in the body.
 As explained in the first paragraph a sharp decrease in prescribing is seen for this drug in favour of Atorvastatin which is more effective in reducing cholesterol than Simvastatin.

 Several indications for this drug reflect a high number of prescriptions produced.
 In the UK there is about 920000 patients diagnosed with heart failure (NICE, 2018).
 There are around 1.4mln people who survived a heart attack (BHF, 2019) and who most likely use beta-blockers in the long-term management of their condition.